MicrosoftDocs/power-platform/power-platform/admin/analytics-common-data-service.md

 Select **Download** to view available downloads and then select any of the reports to download them into Microsoft Excel.

-All the download reports, except "Active D365 Plan Users by Application", show data:
+All the download reports, except "Active Dynamics 365 Customer Engagement Plan Users by Application", show data:
-- for an environment
+- for an environment <br />
-  and
+  and <br />
 - per the timeline in the filters for the out-of-box Common Data Service analytics reports.
 If you select a certain date range for the out-of-box Common Data Service reports, the same time filter applies to the downloads.

-The "Active D365 Plan Users by Application" report shows the last 30 days of data at the tenant level.
+The "Active Dynamics 365 Customer Engagement Plan Users by Application" report shows the last 30 days of data at the tenant level.

 > [!div class="mx-imgBorder"]
 > ![Customer Data Service analytics Download Section](./media/organization-insights-download-section.png "Customer Data Service analytics Download Section")